cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 {{I-D.irtf-cfrg-hash-to-curve}}; for the server, it is just one exponentiation.
 The cost of a Diffie-Hellman exchange is as usual two exponentiations per party (one of which is fixed-base).
-Finally, the cost of authentication per party depends on the specific KE protocol: it is just 1/6 of an exponentiation with HMQV, two exponentiations for 3DH, and it is one signature generation and verification in the case of SIGMA and TLS 1.3.
+Finally, the cost of authentication per party depends on the specific AKE protocol: it is just 1/6 of an exponentiation with HMQV, two exponentiations for 3DH, and it is one signature generation and verification in the case of SIGMA and TLS 1.3.
-These instantiations preserve the number of messages in the underlying KE protocol except in one of the TLS instantiations where user privacy may require an additional round trip.
+These instantiations preserve the number of messages in the underlying AKE protocol except in one of the TLS instantiations where user privacy may require an additional round trip.